Faro Mine Remediation Project

-Input sought in development of Faro mine remediation plan
+Input received in development of Faro mine remediation plan

-The Faro Mine Remediation Project team is seeking input on key environmental and socio-economic interests linked to the Faro Mine site in the development of a remediation plan.
+The Faro Mine Remediation Project team has completed an initial consultation on key environmental and socio-economic interests linked to the Faro Mine site in the development of a remediation plan.

-These environmental and socio-economic topics include such things as water quality, fish and fish habitat, plants, wildlife and recreational activities which are valued by Yukoners living or working in the Faro Mine area.
+The environmental and socio-economic topics includes such things as water quality, fish and fish habitat, plants, wildlife and recreational activities which are valued by Yukoners living or working in the Faro Mine area.

 The feedback received during this consultation period will be used to consider the impacts of the proposed remediation project activity on people, the environment or the economy and will form part of the final project proposal to be submitted to the Yukon Environmental and Socio-economic Assessment Board (YESAB).

-This is the first part of a six-month consultation process and will run from Friday, June 9, to Monday, July 10, 2017.
+This was the first part of a six-month consultation process that ran from Friday, June 9, to Monday, July 10, 2017.

-A second set of meetings will be held in the Fall of 2017 to review how community interests were reflected and addressed in the remediation plan and project proposal.
+A second set of meetings will be held in early 2018 to review how community interests were reflected and addressed in the remediation plan and project proposal.